 Although seemingly absorbed into the general Los Angeles sprawl, Pasadena is a separate and distinct city.
 It's best known for the Tournament of Roses, or more commonly, the Rose Bowl, seen around the world every New Year's Day.
-But the city has sites worth seeing year-round—from gorgeous Craftsman homes to exceptional museums, particularly the Norton Simon and the Huntington Library, Art Collections, and Botanical Gardens.
-Note that the Huntington and the Old Mill reside in San Marino, a wealthy, 4-square-mile residential area just over the Pasadena line.
+But the city has sites worth seeing year-round—from gorgeous Craftsman homes to exceptional museums, particularly the Norton Simon and the Huntington Library, Art Museum, and Botanical Gardens.
+Note that the Huntington and the Old Mill reside in San Marino, a well-heeled, 4-square-mile residential area just over the Pasadena line.

 First-time visitors to L.A. only here for a short time might find it hard to get out to Pasadena.
 However, if you've had your fill of city life and are looking for a nearby escape that feels much farther away than it is, with open space and fresher air, it's the perfect trip.